rogeruiz/write/dress-code/_posts/2022-03-16-switching-to-neovim-lua.markdown

 ### Not really a bad thing though

 This isn't really a bad thing though.
-I just don't think that this path of configuring Neovim is for everyone.
-There are a lot of super helpful guides on how to set this stuff up and a lot of them are opinionated enough to be useful for most use-cases.
+I just don't think that the path I took of configuring Neovim is for everyone.
+There are a lot of super helpful guides on how to set this stuff up and a lot of them are opinionated enough to be useful for most use-cases out of the box.
 The issues I ran into are unique to me and don't really speak to the authors of the plugins I am using.

 If you're the kind of person who is doesn't yet have a lot of muscle memory around how you will work with Neovim, starting from scratch will be super